 We love the idea of handkerchiefs for the bride’s and/or groom’s parents.
 There are going to be a lot of tears shed on your wedding day, especially by your parents.
 Their little kids are all grown up afterall.
 This affordable, useful, and meaningful gift can be customized just for them!

 19. Meals for the Day Of The Wedding

 You may be nervous, but you have to eat—and so do your attendants.
 Breakfast and lunch should be provided to your bridesmaids, groomsmen, and whoever else is helping set up the morning of.

-Seems like it should be included, right?
+Power seems like it should be included, right?
 Well, if you’re getting married in an old building that’s not prepped for large events, you may have to pay for a generator.
-Crazy—I know.
+Crazy—we know.

 If you’re planning an outdoor affair, you’re going to need some light.
 This could total $1000 or more!
-If you’ve chosen an indoor space, check with the vendor about lighting add-ons and restrictions.
-Some locations don’t allow hanging lights, and you may have to purchase stands or other equipment.
+If you’ve chosen an indoor space,your DJ may have floor lights or spotlights they want to use.
+Check with your venue for lighting restrictions, some locations don’t allow hanging lights and you may have to purchase stands or other equipment.

 Large spaces require lots of speakers and some bands or DJ’s charge for extra equipment.
 Layout the space with your vendor from the beginning so you can avoid those hidden wedding costs!

 Some rental companies charge for transportation, and it won’t be included in the first quote you receive.
-Read their contract carefully (I can’t say this enough, can I?) and make sure the transportation prices are included, and that distance isn’t a factor.
+Read their contract carefully (we can’t say this enough) and make sure the transportation prices are included, and that distance isn’t a factor.